matildecmp/matildecmp/README.md

-* 🎓 Currently studying for my MSc at University of Pisa
+* 🎓 Currently studying at University of Pisa
 * 🔎 Interested in:
   * 🏛️ Digital and immersive technologies for cultural heritage
   * 🤖 Machine & Deep Learning <br/>